Advertiser Disclosure

 • Cash advances fees still apply when used.

-How Much Can You Save With a Low Interest Credit Card?
+How Much You Can Save With a Low Interest Credit Card

 Assuming you have a $4,000 credit card balance and you pay $300 monthly to clear your debt.